tipishev/python_debugging_workshop/README.md

 * One thing to note about this diagram the numbers are not the actual line numbers in the files, they are relative to each function.
 In real code all functions may be defined in the same file and their starting line number can be anywhere, but lines are always consecutive.

-## Main part
+### Installation

-If you want to follow along feel free to clone this repository.
+If you want to follow along please clone this repository.

-### Setup

-Does everyone have Python 3.7 + installed?
+Does everyone have Python 3.7+ installed?

 We start by cloning the repository.